misterbyrne/slack/README.md

 ## Disclaimers

 - I copied index.html from the official #slack app for Mac.
 Sorry.
-- Everything to do with slack the service including the logos and stuff is copyright and trademark slack, not me.
+- Everything to do with slack the service including the logos etc. is copyright slack, not me.
+- I've included a small Flash plugin so you can play videos inline without having to have Flash player installed.
+That .dll was taken from the Flash installer download for Windows.
+Everything to do with that is copyright Adobe.
 - This work is in no way affiliated to slack and is just intended as a stopgap for use until an official Windows app arrives.
 - This is my first go at anything node.
 I probably did stuff wrong.
 - node-webkit is cross platform, and so are the runtime dependencies (e.g. node-notifier)